 Apart from some premature competance, Jahangir could benefit from some personal growth.
 He doesn't really get closer to anyone over the narrative, with the possible exception of Frank through prolonged proximity more than anything else.
 Maybe have him try telling bad jokes that the crew start to appreciate by the end, or give him some moments of shared emotional vulnerability?

 Lorelei has almost the polar opposite of Jahangir's problem: instead of doing too much, too easily, she isn't doing anything at all.
-Unless she is just the hapless damsel whose distress is fodder for J's heroics, she needs to do something other than look at, wear, and buy expensive clothes while occasionaly thinking about math.
+Unless she is just the hapless damsel whose distress is fodder for J's heroics, she needs to do something other than looked at, wear, and buy expensive clothes while occasionaly thinking about math.

 I was disconcerted by the ease with which street hardened cynic L decides to trust the flashy producer, going from not trusting anyone and not having a history of drug use to doing h with complete strangers despite her mother's panicked admonitions just that morning was just too much, too fast, without enough justification.
 The smooth wood exterior is enough to overcome years of paranoia compounded by the urgent warning of a violent sex slaver on the active hunt?
 EVERYONE in these communities knows someone dead of overdose, someone ruined by the rock.
 No one gives away drugs; drugs are hard currency.
 If someone is giving away cash, the suspicion of a catch is jacked.
 He says he is going to do a little and drive her home, but she doesn't look at the sprawling incontinence of the band and wonder how the hell he's going to drive like that?